pramsey/pramsey.github.io/_posts/2008-07-14-from-0-to-65-million-in-2-hours.md

     shp2pgsql -W WINDOWS-1252 -D -a -s 4269 \`basename $1 .zip\`.shp fe_edges | psql tiger
     rm fe*edges.*

-Note the use of the `-W` parameter, to ensure that the high-bit  "char&agrave;ct&eacute;rs " are handled correctly, and the `-a` parameter, to append the file contents to the table.
+Note the use of the `-W` parameter, to ensure that the high-bit  "char&agrave;ct&eacute;rs" are handled correctly, and the `-a` parameter, to append the file contents to the table.